getodk/docs/docs/central-upgrade.rst

    If you do not see any files listed with a `modified:` prefix, you can go on to the next step.

-   If you do see files listed with a `modified:` prefix, follow instructions for each of them:
+   If you see files listed with a `modified:` prefix, follow instructions for each of them:

    .. dropdown:: ``files/service/config.json.template``
      :icon: file-code